jaapvandervelde/colchian/README.md

 The `colchian` package contains the `Colchian` class, which can be used to validate .json documents, or rather the Python `dict` resulting from loading a .json file with `json.load()`.

-Colchian was developed with validation of Conffu (https://pypi.org/project/conffu/) configurations in mind, but will work for any reasonably sized .json file (no testing was performed for large documents, nor has the code been optimised for performance).
+Colchian was developed with validation of .json configurations in mind, specifically those provided by the Conffu (https://pypi.org/project/conffu/) package, but will work for any reasonably sized .json file (no testing was performed for large documents, nor has the code been optimised for performance).

 ## Installation